 New here?
 Make sure you visit our Introduction to First Piano Lessons before you start!

-The Easiest Way To Teach Children The Notes On The Piano
+Easiest Way To Learn The Notes On The Piano

 1. Sitting in front of the keyboard, explain that the right hand plays high notes, and the left hand plays low notes simply because it is more comfortable to do so.
 Encourage them to explore some high and low notes, and make sure they can tell the difference.